In this electrical conduit guide, I’m gonna walk you through different conduit types, their uses, and share some handy installation tips.

 - PVC (Polyvinyl Chloride)

-Important Note: for any electrical work, use the latest National Electrical Code (NEC).
-It’s your go-to source of information, for how to install electrical infrastructure per code.
-Then also, call your local building department to check for any locally enforced codes.
+Important Note: Always use the latest National Electrical Code (NEC) for any electrical work.
+It’s your go-to guide for code-compliant installations.
+Don’t forget to check with your local building department for any locally enforced codes, too!

 General conduit tips for every project

-- Knowing the type and length of conduits you’ll need
+- Determine the type and length of conduits needed

-- Avoiding digging into existing conduits and piping underground
+- Avoid damaging existing conduits and piping underground

-Important Note: call your local utility company and 811 to find where the buried pipes are.
-This way, you don’t accidentally hit a gas and/or electric line.
+Important Note: Call your local utility company and dial 811 to locate buried pipes, so you don’t accidentally hit a gas or electric line.

 Tip #2: Conduit sizing

-Size your conduit per the number of wires pulled through it.
-As your guideline, use NEC Chapter 9, Table 1:
+Choose the right conduit size based on the number of wires running through it.
+Consult NEC Chapter 9, Table 1 as your guide:

 Tip #3: Limit conduit bends

-NEC 358.26 limits the total number of bends to 360° in total between pull points.
-I suggest limiting the number of directional changes to no more than 270°.
-This makes installation and future maintenance easier, especially when pulling large conductors.
+NEC 358.26 restricts the total number of bends to 360° between pull points.
+I recommend keeping directional changes under 270° to simplify installation and future maintenance, particularly when pulling large conductors.